exoplatform/exo-documentation/docs/GettingStarted.rst

 |image183|

-After confirmation, the article is no longer available in the home page's News block.
+After confirmation, the article is no longer available in the home page.

 2- Unpinning a News from the activity stream : the "unpin article" function is also available from the three-dots menu of the article’s activity.